How to Declare Attributes for Faceting

 Using the dashboard

-- Go to your dashboard and select your index.
+- Select the Search product icon on your dashboard and then select your index.

 - Click the Configuration tab.

 - Under the Filtering and Faceting category, click on Facets.

 - In the Attributes for faceting section, click on Add an Attribute and select the attribute you wish to declare for faceting.

 - For each attribute, click the dropdown on the right and set them as “searchable”, “filter only” or “not searchable”.